eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-10-07-azure-distribution/README.md

 ## Decision

-We will stop to provide an azure flavoured distribution of the connector.
+We will stop providing all variants of the official Tractus-X EDC distributions that come pre-packaged with Azure Vault as HSM.

 ## Rationale

-Two reasons are pushing toward this decision:
+Different reasons are pushing toward this decision:
 - Tractus-X Connector is the reference implementation for Catena-X: this project is not meant to satisfy different needs but to show how an EDC Connector distribution for Catena-X can be assembled.
 Our focus should point toward maintaining a single distribution.
 - Tractus-X is an open source software, and we should focus on a distribution that involves OSS services.
+- For the past year there were no resources to stand up an integration test environment, i.e. an actual Azure Vault instance
+- There is no reason for favoritism toward Azure Vault over other services like AWS SecretsManager or similar

 ## Approach